pfisterjohannes1/Brainfuck-Goldbach/Readme.md

 # Brainfuck Goldbach

-Working on a brainfuck code that only halts when Goldbach conjecture is wrong.
+The goal is to have a brainfuck program that only halts when the goldbach conjecture is wrong.

-So far, only C code that is very close to brainfuck exist.
+The script simplify.sh and convert.sh Convert goldbach.c to out.bf,
+ a brainfuck program that only halts when goldbach conjecture is false.
+Still in development, no output, generating code is not streamlined.
+And code could be optimized.

+The Brainfuck environment needs:
+- Unlimited Cellsize
+- About 20 or cells